YatingMusic/compound-word-transformer/dataset/Dataset.md

 * run `synchronizer.py`

 ## 3. From `midi_synchronized` to `midi_analyzed`
 In this step, we develop in-house rule-based symbolic melody extraction and chord recognition algorithm to obtain desired information.
-Only codes for chord are open sourced [here](https://github.com/joshuachang2311/chorder).
+The code for chord recognition are open sourced [here](https://github.com/joshuachang2311/chorder).
+We plan to open rhe code for melody extraction in the future.

 * run `analyzer.py`

 ## 4. From  `midi_analyzed` to `Corpus`
-We quantize every thing (duration, velocity, bpm) in this step.
+We quantize everything (duration, velocity, bpm) in this step.
 Also append the data with EOS(end of sequence) token.

 * run `midi2corpus.py`

 ## 5. From `Corpus` to `Representation`
 We have 2 kinds of representation - Compound Word (**CP**) and **REMI**, and 2 tasks - unconditional and conditional generation, which resulting 4 combinations.
-Go to corresponding folder `task\repre` and run the scripts.
+Go to corresponding folder `<task>/<repre>` and run the scripts.

 * run `corpus2events.py`: to generate human readable tokens and re-arrange data.